xvrh/puppeteer-dart/README.md

   // Iterate the nodes and output some html.
-  // This example needs a lot more work for (DOMNode node in result.domNodes) {
+  // This example needs a lot more work
+  // Or see alternative way directly in javascript in example/capture_spa_with_javascript.dart for (DOMNode node in result.domNodes) {
     String nodeString = '<${node.nodeName}';
     if (node.attributes != null) {